LivePersonInc/developer-center/pages/documents/Website Monitoring/Visit Information API/visit-information.md

 | accountId | LP site ID | string | Required |  |
 | visitorId | Visitor ID | string | Required | |

-**Note**: the `visitorId` parameter referenced above is retrieved from the LiveEngage Tag.
-Each visitor receives from the Tag their own `visitorId` which you can then retrieve and pass to this API.
-For more information on these events, please see the Tag documentation [here](/lp-tag-engagement-window.html).

-This method is relevant to monitored sessions only.
-If you're trying to retrieve information on unmonitored sessions (for example, chat windows built by you using our APIs and not the default LiveEngage window), you'll need to use the [App Engagement API](rt-interactions-app-engagement-overview.html) instead.

 **Query Parameters**

 | Name     | Description | Type | Required |